designstem/projects/metamerism/index.md

 #### Related DesignSTEM projects

-[Color Vision Deficiency & Accessi­bility](../colorblindness) contains a lot of interactive material about color and perception of color.
+<a href="../colorblindness">Color Vision Deficiency & Accessi­bility</a> contains a lot of interactive material about color and perception of color.

 <a class="tertiary" href="../"><f-leftarrow-icon /> Back to projects</a>